 Editor’s Tip: Pick up some teacups in the holiday or glassware section of your local thrift store.
 And while you’re there, keep an eye out for these can’t-pass-up items.

 Add a little warmth (literally!) to your tablescape.
 Candles of varying heights not only make it easier for guests to see what they’re eating, but it also adds a soft, cozy glow to the atmosphere.
 For added flair, pick up some festive candle holders.
-We love these reindeer-shaped ones.

 Fresh holiday greens aren’t limited to your Christmas tree!
 Float an array of seasonal items—like holly boughs, cranberries or colorful flowers—in a spherical vase.
 You could add a few floating candles, too.